manogyasingh/Resumate/README.md

 4. Access the frontend on your browser at `localhost:5000`

 ## How does it work?
-Read `report.pdf` to find out!
+Read `Report.pdf` to find out!

-Find out more at https://docs.google.com/presentation/d/1lFMlYsVylh8GcHVli4ao7VQ_X9GZdZBo5H4jdBTlsHo/
+Our presentation in the finals: https://docs.google.com/presentation/d/1lFMlYsVylh8GcHVli4ao7VQ_X9GZdZBo5H4jdBTlsHo/